Sea Peoples: Ekwesh and Denyen

 Warrior wearing a boar's tusk helmet, from a Mycenaean chamber tomb in the Acropolis of Athens, 14th–13th century BC.

 The Ekwesh and the Denyen have been tentatively identified with the Ancient Greek ethnonyms Ἀχαι(ϝ)οί and Δαναοί, which are attested in the Homeric epics.

 Tjeker

 The Tjeker are commonly known from the Story of Wenamun but also took part in the Battle of Perire against the Egyptians along with the Battle of the Delta under the rule of Ramesses III.
 They are thought to have settled along the coasts of early Palestine and to have been the people who developed Tel Dor from a town to a larger city.
-Much like other groups, their origins are unknown, though some historians have suggested they could have originated from Crete, or that they may have originated from the Teucri tribe that roamed northwest Anatolia to the south of Troy, though this has been dismissed as "pure speculation" by Trevor Bryce.
+Much like other groups, their origins are unknown, though some historians have suggested they could have originated from Zakros, Crete, or that they may have originated from the Teucri tribe that roamed northwest Anatolia to the south of Troy, though this has been dismissed as "pure speculation" by Trevor Bryce.